 - Higher profits – With high levels of racial and ethnic diversity, companies are 33-35% more likely to outperform their industry averages financially, and with high levels of gender diversity, companies are 15-21% more likely, according to ongoing studies by McKinsey & Company.

 Having a diverse team from different backgrounds can boost employee engagement and therefore productivity, but beyond the business-related benefits, creating a workplace that is comfortable for diverse groups is incredibly valuable.
 Many people aren’t given the opportunities in life that they deserve because of perceived differences.
-Establishing a workplace that is inviting to those groups and has zero tolerance for targeted behavior and discrimination against them is a morally conscious decision that makes the entire company and your community at large a better place.
+An Education Leadership and Management expert may be able to establish a workplace that is inviting to those groups and has zero tolerance for targeted behavior and discrimination against them.
+This is a morally conscious decision that makes the entire company and your community at large a better place.

 The 4 Types of Diversity